blue0513/LGTM-Generator-from-Dropbox/README.md

   + Select "LGTM" text color automatically.
   + Change "LGTM" text itself.
   + Set semi-transparent background under "LGTM" text.
+	+ Use Gif image as original one.
   + Resize the image.
   + Generate Gif image.
   + Upload the image to [Gyazo](https://gyazo.com).
   + Consider the usage frequency.

+## Notes 2018/12

+`--gif` option has been obsoleted.
+To add gif text on image, use `--text-gif`.

+If you want to use Gif image on Dropbox, use `--use-gif` option.

 ## Usage